Ana Mayer Kansky: Career

 Mayer went on to become the first female member of the academic staff at the university, first as a research assistant a few months before obtaining her PhD, then continuing with research at the university's Institute of Chemistry.
 Four additional scientific papers with her authorship were published in the next two years.
 In 1921, she married Evgen Kansky, a professor at the Medical Faculty.
 The couple had three children, Aleksej, Evgen, and Nuša.
 She resigned in 1922 for reasons unclear – either due to the lack of funds, her marriage or her first pregnancy.

 In 1922, the couple opened the first Yugoslavian factory for producing sulphuric ether and other chemical products in Podgrad, near Ljubljana.
 She managed the company Dr. A. Kansky herself while her husband kept a chemical laboratory.
 In 1929, they purchased the abandoned facilities of the former factory Osterberger Ölfabrik bei Laibach in Podgrad and renovated them, as well as ruins of a nearby fortress where they built a cottage.
 They electrified both properties.
 Soon, they started producing complex organic compounds from domestic raw materials, mostly various esters for solvents.

 The family also kept a house on Krek Square in Ljubljana where they had offices and a laboratory, as well as a shop.
 Their venture ended during World War II when the Nazi authorities seized the factory, after which it was nationalized by the Yugoslavian government and continued operation under the name Tovarna kemičnih izdelkov Arbo (Arbo Chemical Products Factory).
-Kansky's husband was forced to retire, while she spent the remaining years of her career as a chemistry teacher.
+Mayer Kansky's husband was forced to retire, while she spent the remaining years of her career as a chemistry teacher.

 The Arbo factory employed 60 people at its peak.
 In the 1980s, it mainly produced desiccants, which achieved 80% on the Yugoslavian market.
-After Slovenia's independence, the factory was denationalised – returned to the Kansky descendants, and in 1995, it ceased operations due to poor management, outdated plants, and an obsolete product range.
+After Slovenia's independence, the factory was denationalised – returned to the Mayer Kansky descendants, and in 1995, it ceased operations due to poor management, outdated plants, and an obsolete product range.